-PTF uses three management approaches for its CAC programme in different countries:
+PTF uses three management approaches for its CMCC program in different countries:

-- One-on-One Partnerships: in which PTF works directly with grantees in particular countries via designated PTF voluntary advisors and regional coordinators.
-(This applies in most countries where there are 1 or 2 grants) - Regional/Country Partnership: in which a carefully selected partner is delegated most management responsibility, though PTF retains sole authority over grant allocations and tranche releases.
-(This applies to a) South Asia where the Public Affairs Centre, Bangalore, manages relations with 18 CAC-financed partners; b) the FONTRA programme in Southern Cone countries, funded by the Inter-American Bank; and c) the newer Kenya programme, managed by ACT!
-Act, Change, Transform.) - More modest Country Programme approach: in which a local partner is appointed to help PTF manage the country programme but where PTF retains most responsibility.
+One-on-One Partnerships: in which PTF works directly with grantees in particular countries via designated PTF voluntary advisors and regional coordinators.
+(This applies in most countries where there are 1 or 2 grants)

+- Regional/Country Partnership: in which a carefully selected partner is delegated most management responsibility, though PTF retains sole authority over grant allocations and tranche releases.
+(This applies to a) South Asia where the Public Affairs Centre, Bangalore, manages relations with 18 CMCC-financed partners; b) the FONTRA program in Southern Cone countries, funded by the Inter-American Bank; and c) the newer Kenya program, managed by ACT!
+Act, Change, Transform.) - More modest Country Program approach: in which a local partner is appointed to help PTF manage the country program but where PTF retains most responsibility.
 (This applies in Philippines and Uganda).

-The appropriateness of these approaches depends on the size of the country programme, the strength of the governance-focused CSO community and the depth of PTF presence.
+The appropriateness of these approaches depends on the size of the country program, the strength of the governance-focused CSO community and the depth of PTF presence.
 In general this evaluation is of the opinion that PTF has given too many one-off grants, and that it should move towards a more coordinated approach, concentrating on 8-12 countries (with the volume of funding PTF has enjoyed over the past 4-5 years).
 The 12 countries where PTF has given 4 or more grants since 2006 account for 76% of all its grants.
 One-off grants have been issued in 21 countries in this period (of which 8 were funded by GTF and 6 by DGF); this includes countries as large and complex as Russia, Nigeria and Indonesia.
 While undoubtedly some of these have achieved impressive results (such as PSD's work to clean up public procurement in Croatia) in general, richer results and learning experiences are found in countries where there are multiple partners and repeater grants.
 PTF should retain the flexibility to support excellent initiatives that come to its attention from elsewhere, where the CSO in question has difficulty mobilizing the funds it needs, but should narrow its reach.
-PTF is aware of this issue and only 3 of the 51 grants made in 2011 and 2012 were in new countries.
+PTF has become aware of this issue (although in its DGF application it envisaged expanding the range of countries it provides grants) and only 3 of the 51 grants made in 2011 and 2012 were in new countries.